Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: LLMs Playing the Game

-\textbf{Initial prompts.} Each agent $p_i$ is characterized via an initial prompt (see Appendix~\ref{sec:initial_prompts}) that consists of 1) shared information about the project, the parties involved, and the issues descriptions, 2) confidential information about the scores of this particular agent $S_{p_i}$ and its minimum threshold, and 3) general instructions explaining the game rules (e.g., not disclosing scores).
-To make models more likely to associate scores with goals, the initial prompts mention how scores correlate with goals and give 1-2 examples of how other agents' scores can differ according to their goals.
+\textbf{Initial prompts.} Each agent $p_i$ is characterized via an initial prompt that consists of 1) shared information about the project, the parties involved, and the issues' descriptions, 2) confidential information about the scores of this particular agent $S_{p_i}$ and its minimum threshold $\tau_{p_i}$, and 3) general instructions explaining the game rules (e.g., not disclosing scores).
+The initial prompts mention how scores correlate with goals and give 1-2 examples of how other agents' scores can differ according to their goals.

 \textbf{Rounds.} $p_1$ starts the negotiation by suggesting its ideal deal.
-Then, the game continues for $r$ rounds; in each, one agent is randomly selected and prompted with the initial prompt, a history of the most recent $n$ interactions, and instructions that guide the negotiation (more details in the following subsection).
+The game then continues for $R$ rounds; in each, one agent is prompted with the initial prompt, a history of the most recent $n$ interactions, and rounds' instructions that guide the negotiation (more details in the following).
 Agents should either support previous deals or propose new ones.
+The input context and output of agent $p_i$ at time $t$ are: